 Students love our HRM degrees – and here’s why!

-We asked Graduate Certificate in Human Resource Management student Ciaran Strachan why he loves studying HRM with CSU, and the new opportunities it has helped him create in his HR business.
+We asked Graduate Certificate in Human Resource Management student Ciaran Strachan why he loves studying HRM with Charles Sturt University, and the new opportunities it has helped him create in his HR business.

-Why did you choose to study HRM with CSU?
+Why did you choose to study HRM with us?

 “I undertook a professional benchmarking process of my skills and expertise while consulting.
 I had been a management consultant since 2012.
 And I realised the majority of my work with small and medium-sized enterprises (SMEs) revolved around people, both HR and safety related.
 However, my qualifications were lacking, and I felt I could update my knowledge of both professions.